toolbox4minecraft/amidst/requirements/seed-search-structure-alt.md

 #### A reference to another criterion
 Matches iff the specified criterion matches.
+TODO decide how to propagate score/result

 #### A Negation of another criterion
 Matches iff the specified criterion DOES NOT match.
-If it matches, ignore the result returned by the inner criterion, and return and empty match list, with the score of the Negation itself.
+If it matches, ignore the result returned by the inner criterion, and return and empty match list, with a score of 0.

 **Short-circuiting:** As the matches and the score of the inner criterion are ignored, we can abord as soon as the inner criterion is garanteed to match.

 #### An `and` criterion
 Consists of:
 - a list of children criteria

-Matches iff all of its children match, and returns the results of all of its children; the score is the sum of the scores of all children, plus the score of the `and` criterion itself (if present).
+Matches iff all of its children match, and returns the results of all of its children; the score is the sum of the scores of all children.

 **Short-circuiting:** If one children criterion doesn't match, we can immediately abort and say the `and` criterion doesn't match.

 #### An `or` criterion
 Consists of: